-- 1. Proposals for the development of Sites 1 and 2 should have regard to the relevant design principles in the Langold Design Code (Appendix 1) and should bring forward their comprehensive development.
-Proposals for the residential development of sites 1 and 2 will be supported subject to the following criteria being met: - a) streets should meet the technical highways requirements as well as be considered as an attractive 'social space' to be used by all.
-The design of new development should include streets that incorporate needs of pedestrians, cyclists and if applicable public transport users to help minimise the use of the car and improve connectivity to other parts of the village; - b) primary and secondary streets should differentiate from one another in scale, level of enclosure, use of materials and landscaping features to help provide a clear and distinctive highway network; - c) streets should have a balance between hard and soft landscape treatment and include tree planting; - d) routes should be laid out in a permeable pattern allowing for multiple connections and choice of routes, particularly on foot. - e) new developments should form strong frontages on to existing streets such as Chestnut Road and Doncaster Road.
+- Proposals should also demonstrate, in their design and access statement, how they have regard to the appropriate section of the Langold Design Code (Appendix 1) for the comprehensive development of the proposed sites.
+Proposals for the residential development of sites 1 and 2 will only be supported subject to the following criteria being met: - a) streets must meet the technical highways requirements as well as be considered as an attractive 'social space' to be used by all, not just motor vehicles.
+It is essential that the design of new development should include streets that incorporate needs of pedestrians, cyclists and if applicable public transport users to help minimise the use of the car and improve connectivity to other parts of the village; - b) primary and secondary streets should differentiate from one another in scale, level of enclosure, use of materials and landscaping features to help provide a clear and distinctive highway network; - c) streets should have a balance between hard and soft landscape treatment and include tree planting; - d) routes should be laid out in a permeable pattern allowing for multiple connections and choice of routes, particularly on foot. - e) new developments should form strong frontages on to existing streets such as Chestnut Road and Doncaster Road.
 They should be aligned to existing buildings.
 Where set back, they should replicate to create a feeling of openness and connection with the landscape by retaining as much of any existing hedgerows and trees as possible; - f) development adjoining public open spaces should enhance the character of these spaces by either providing a positive interface (i.e. properties facing onto them to improve natural surveillance) or a soft landscaped edge; Substantial landscaped areas should buffer the edge of the development and prevent development sprawling into the countryside; - g) buildings should be generally parallel with the street with some variation to setbacks to create greener, more informal streets and spaces;